Dr John MacDonald

 School of Geographical and Earth Sciences, University of Glasgow

 Carnegie Research Incentive Grant: ‘Clumped isotopes’ in calcite: a new method for tracking fluid flow in lavas and its implications for geothermal energy generation.
-Awarded Jan 2016, project runs June 2016 to June 2017, £7030
+2016-2017, £7030

-£2200 from SAGES for clumped isotope analysis of steel slag-derived travertines
+£2200 from SAGES+ for clumped isotope analysis of steel slag-derived tufas

 £2400 from SAGES+ for µCT analysis of cement waste to investigate atmospheric carbon capture

-MSc by research: Chris Holdsworth, "Understanding temperature and mineralogical controls on mobility of metals in high-pH environments: an alkaline steel slag leachate analogue"
+Chris Holdsworth (MSc by Research, 2017-2019), "Understanding temperature and mineralogical controls on mobility of metals in high-pH environments: an alkaline steel slag leachate analogue"

 - L1 Sediments and Seas